 In addition to learning how to use the laptop to support learning within the classroom, an extensive co-curricular learning programme has been developed.
 This programme is available to all boys outside class time and will assist them in becoming digitally fluent, as well as good digital citizens.

 Do I need internet access at home?

 Internet access at home is preferable, as we encourage students to make effective use of cloud-based learning solutions such as Google Docs – although, with the right setup, these tools can be used offline.
 An internet connection also provides access to College’s online resources, including its online prep app.

 How do I know my son will not access inappropriate material?

 College has a filtered and managed internet connection and we block all objectionable material.
 College also runs a series of digital citizenship courses for boys and for parents.
-These courses are aimed at not only developing good digital learning skills (Digital Literacy), but also cover safe use of the internet and social media.
+These courses are aimed at not only developing good digital learning skills (Digital Literacy), but also cover the safe use of the internet and social media.
 Parent courses provide information on how you can support appropriate use of technology at home.
-Sites such as OpenDNS (http://www.opendns.com/home/) provide tools for parents to manage access at home, if needed.
-Apple’s OS also has built in management tools.
-It is important, however, that these tools do not interfere with the boys need to load educational software and use their laptops at College.
+Sites such as OpenDNS (https://www.opendns.com/) provide tools for parents to manage access at home, if needed.
+Apple’s OS also has built-in management tools.
+However, it is important that these tools do not interfere with the boys' need to load educational software and use their laptops at College.

 Distractions and gaming

 One of the challenges we face with the laptop programme is the potential distractions the boys may face when using laptops.
 College has a clear policy on gaming during the day — we do not allow it.
 We also have a clear policy on acceptable use and all boys sign this document.
 Our expectation is that boys are here to learn and we expect them to focus fully on their learning while at College.